humancompatible.detect: a Python Toolkit for Detecting Bias in AI Models: Motivation and significance

 The lack of a single definition of bias is understandable, considering the wide range of applications of AI systems.
 Non-exhaustively:

-\begin{itemize} \item Fairness in rankings: the main related case being job recruitment.
-See, for instance, \citet{9458629,DBLP:conf/icde/KliachkinPMF24,fageot2025generalizing}. \item Fairness in recommender systems: such as the ones widely used currently by, e.g., YouTube or Spotify \citep{9458629}. \item Spatial aspects of fairness: In contrast to continuous attributes, such as age and income, the case of discrimination based on location demands special attention \citep{sacharidis2023auditingspatialfairness,Kyriakopoulos2025}. \item Fairness for forecasting: Consider the case of the well-known COMPAS dataset, traditionally addressed as a classification task.
-A forecasting-based approach, however, obtains the present-best results on the dataset \citep{articleQuan}. \item Fairness in sharing-economy business models: such as the model of companies such as Uber and Cabify \citep{Zhou_2024}. \end{itemize}
+\begin{itemize} \item Fairness in (large) language and/or vision models, the currently dominant AI models \cite[e.g.,][]{ahia_magnet_2024,castleman_adultification_2025}. \item Fairness in rankings: the main related case being job recruitment.
+See, for instance, \cite{9458629,DBLP:conf/icde/KliachkinPMF24,fageot2025generalizing}. \item Fairness in recommender systems: such as the ones widely used currently by, e.g., YouTube or Spotify \citep{9458629,liu_when_2025}. \item Spatial aspects of fairness: In contrast to continuous attributes, such as age and income, the case of discrimination based on location demands special attention \citep{sacharidis2023auditingspatialfairness,Kyriakopoulos2025}. \item Fairness for forecasting: Consider the well-known COMPAS dataset.
+It is traditionally treated as a classification task.
+A forecasting-based approach, however, obtains the best results currently reported on the dataset \citep{articleQuan}. \item Fairness in sharing-economy business models: such as the model of companies such as Uber and Cabify \citep{Zhou_2024}. \end{itemize}

-Even in the best-studied case of fairness of classification, most of the proposed bias measures, such as statistical parity or equality of opportunity, focus on protected groups in isolation.
-This approach often misses the intersections of groups or requires one to sift through an exponential number of group intersections (subgroups).
-Considering all subgroups is crucial, as illustrated by Figure \ref{fig:intersect_motiv}, where data is marginally fair, but intersectionally biased.
-Another view of bias evaluation in cases when many subgroups need to be considered is bias detection.
-That is, detecting where bias exists in the data, rather than measuring it entirely over all protected features.
-Detecting such a biased subgroup allows focusing on the particular subgroup \cite[e.g.,][]{sharma_facilitating_2024}.
-This way, one can address the most significant biases individually through mitigation techniques tailored to the particular group, instead of treating all biases the same.

-We introduce \texttt{humancompatible.detect}\footnote{Freely available at \url{https://github.com/humancompatible/detect}.}, an open-source toolkit of methods for bias detection.
-Designed for ease of use, its simple API and guided examples are accessible to non-expert users.
-The toolkit allows for reliable detection of intersectional bias and evaluation of group bias even when the number of samples is low.